Skilled Migration – Is the 2021 glass half full or half empty?

 Out of a total of 160,000 migration places available, only about 18% are forecast to be offered to skilled migrants in the next 12 months.
 Of all the skilled visas allocated, most will, we anticipate, go to onshore applicants who are already working in their skilled occupation – either on Temporary Skills Shortage Visas, or Working Holiday Visas, or they may be graduates of an Australian education institution.

-Even more importantly, most will go to people who have an occupation which is listed on the Priority Skilled Migration Occupation List (PMSOL).
-Certainly, the States are prioritising applications from this cohort of onshore applicants for Subclass 491 and 190 visas.
+Even more importantly, most of the skilled program in 2020-21 will be focused on Employer Sponsored Visas.
+Most of these will go to people who have an occupation which is listed on the Priority Skilled Migration Occupation List (PMSOL).

 The PMSOL is a dynamic and responsive list of occupations – currently 17 – which the Government currently assesses are in high demand to respond to the COVID pandemic and participate in Australia’s economic recovery.
 Advice about which occupations should be on the PMSOL comes from the National Skills Commission, which plays an ongoing role with the Government to assess Australia’s emergent needs.
 The list may change frequently and with little warning.

 - Resident Medical Officer (253112)

 - Medical Practitioner nec (253999)